82/100 · Critical

 254,329 FDA adverse event reports analyzed

 The most commonly reported adverse events include Gynaecomastia, Off Label Use, Abnormal Weight Gain.
 Of classified reports, 66.3% were designated as serious by the FDA, meaning they involved hospitalization, disability, or other significant medical outcomes.
-Gynecomastia and hyperprolactinemia are prominent adverse events, indicating potential hormonal disruption.
+High incidence of serious adverse events (66.3%) and weight gain issues.

 Patients taking Risperidone should monitor for the commonly reported side effects and contact their healthcare provider if they experience any unusual symptoms.
-Risperidone may interact with other medications, potentially altering its effectiveness or increasing side effect risk.
-Caution is advised when combining with drugs affecting dopamine or serotonin pathways.
+Risperidone can cause drug interactions, particularly with other antipsychotics and sedatives, and should be used with caution.
 This analysis is based on voluntary FDA adverse event reports and should not replace professional medical advice.

 Adverse event reports by sex: Male: 74,270, Female: 41,455, Unknown: 541.
 The most frequently reported age groups are age 17 (1,304 reports), age 15 (1,258 reports), age 16 (1,220 reports).
 These demographics reflect reporting patterns and may not represent the full patient population.

 If you are taking Risperidone, here are important things to know.
 The most commonly reported side effects include gynaecomastia, off label use, abnormal weight gain, weight increased, drug ineffective.
 While many of these may be mild and temporary, you should contact your healthcare provider if any symptoms are severe or persistent.
-Discuss any concerns about weight changes or hormonal symptoms (e.g., breast enlargement) with your doctor immediately.
-Ensure your doctor is aware of all other medications and supplements you are taking to avoid potential drug interactions.
-Report any new or worsening mental health symptoms, such as suicidal thoughts, to your healthcare provider promptly.
+Monitor weight and blood glucose levels regularly, especially in patients with pre-existing conditions.
+Be aware of potential drug interactions and inform healthcare providers of all medications being taken.
 If you experience a serious adverse reaction, seek emergency medical attention immediately or call 911.
 You can report side effects to the FDA's MedWatch program at 1-800-FDA-1088.

 The FDA has received approximately 254,329 adverse event reports associated with Risperidone.
 These reports come from healthcare professionals, consumers, and manufacturers through the FDA Adverse Event Reporting System (FAERS).
 Note that the number of reports does not directly indicate the frequency of side effects, as adverse events are voluntarily reported and may be underrepresented.